ModDota/moddota.github.io/_articles/assets/particles/status-effects.md

 Make sure to put it in the **content** folder of your addon.

 You can simply edit the _colorwarp texture_ and _detail 2 texture_ to get fast results.
 Make sure you choose an appropriate blend mode with **D_DETAIL_2** for your _detail 2 texture_ and use an appropriate _colorwarp texture_(as mentioned above).

-Hope this helps.
-Feel free to ask questions or give me feedback.